 This tour explores the German culture of memory while talking about those who lost their lives and were persecuted.
 A visit to Berlin is a reminder to never forget.

-Explore the highlights of Berlin on this half day family friendly walking tour, learning about the 20th century history of Berlin in a vivid and engaging way.
+Explore the highlights of Berlin on this half-day family-friendly walking tour, learning about the 20th-century history of Berlin in a vivid and engaging way.

 On your private, family-friendly tour, you will:

-Explore the beautiful German capital city of Berlin with an expert private guide on this immersive family friendly half day tour.
+Explore the beautiful German capital city of Berlin with an expert private guide on this immersive family-friendly half-day tour.
 You'll learn about Berlin's turbulent century from the humiliation of the Prussian Empire after the First World War, to Hitler's Rise to power, the Holocaust and horrors of World War II, the Iron Curtain dividing East from West during the Cold War years, the toppling of the Berlin Wall, and finally Berlin's emergence as a successful, leading capital city known for its architecture, food, culture, music, art and so much more!

 Berlin confronts its difficult past - with many moving and sombre memorials to the Holocaust and those who perished during the Nazi regime.
 You and your family will see many of these important memorials on your fascinating tour, from Checkpoint Charlie to the Holocaust Memorial, from the plaque commemorating the book burnings to the remains of Hitler's last bunker, as you also discover modern Berlin.

 Your tour finishes with tickets to the amazing German Spy Museum, in the very heart of Berlin - which was famously known as the city of spies during the Cold War!
-The museum has amazing interactive displays, a tricky lazer maze, ciphers and passwords to decode, and engaging exhibits that tell the story of espionage dating as far back as the ancient Romans!
-You will learn the cipher technique invented by Julius Caesar - that is still used by spies today!
+The museum has amazing interactive displays, a tricky lazer maze, cyphers and passwords to decode, and engaging exhibits that tell the story of espionage dating as far back as the ancient Romans!
+You will learn the cypher technique invented by Julius Caesar - which is still used by spies today!
 You'll learn about the secret service methods used by Oliver Cromwell, by Napoleon Bonaparte and by both the English and the Germans during World War I and II - as well as during the Cold War.
 A wonderful way to bring the past to life for your family!

 Join the fastest growing community of professional tour guides.